JankariTech/blog/src/assets/organizeYourCompanyTheGeekWay.md

 The commit message has to explain what you have changed, in just a few words

 #### 6. discuss Pull Requests
-If you are asked for your opinion on a change or a review is requested use the GitHub comment function to express yourself.
+If you are asked for your opinion on a change or a review is requested, use the GitHub comment function to express yourself.

 #### 7. use GitHub Issues function for ToDos
 The Issue function is great to write ToDos, assign work and discuss & track